The Claimant is a…

 Q: Was the Claimant married to the Veteran at least ONE year at the time of death?

-Q: Is the Claimant age 65 or older OR totally and permanently disabled?
+Q: Is the Claimant age 65 or older OR if under age 65 and totally and permanently disabled?

 Q: Did the Veteran serve at least 90 days of active military service with at least ONE day during a wartime period?

 - World War II – December 7, 1941 thru December 31, 1946

 - Korean Conflict – June 27, 1950 thru January 31, 1955